RM11-Design/Tiktok_and_Insta_trend_detector/README.md

 Click Save.
 Sometimes, you made need to add double backslashes due to unicode error.
 So add another backslash to each backslash that is currently in the file path.

+Go to "sentiment_analysis.py"
+Change the file path for variable "csv_folder_path"

 # Run the following command in terminal: streamlit run frontend.py

 On the web app, click on the "browse files" button.